sarankhaliq2326/NUST-CLC/README.md

 Finally, we expose the bias in the well known public dataset (KITTI) due to which these commonly occurring failures have alluded the community.
 We augment the KITTI dataset with detailed loop closing labels.
 In order to compentsate for the bias in the public datasets, we provide a challenging loop closure dataset which contains challenging yet commonly occurring indoor navigation scenarios with loop closures.
 We hope our findings and the accompanying dataset will help the community in further improving the popular ORB-SLAM's pipeline.

+## Understanding and Loading KITTI Scene Graphs
+Load the .mat files (e.g. scene-graph-kitti-00) to your MATLAB (or whatever you want) workspace.
+The data would be loaded to variable 'SG_00'.
+Values at locations e.g. SG_00(4,5), would indicate number of SIFT feature matches surviving RANSAC between images 4, and 5 when the sequence is sampled at 10 fps.
+For other sequences, only the sequence number changes e.g. SG_00 changes to SG_02 for sequence KITTI-02.

-## ORB-SLAM missing Loop Closures in Kitti Dataset
+ SG## ORB-SLAM missing Loop Closures in Kitti Dataset https://user-images.githubusercontent.com/78947608/167349820-6ba8a2e5-8344-4eda-a35a-25ea215c943f.mp4
-https://user-images.githubusercontent.com/78947608/167349820-6ba8a2e5-8344-4eda-a35a-25ea215c943f.mp4

 ## ORB-SLAM missing Loop Closures in TUM-RGBD Dataset